 Why Do You Score the Crosshatch Pattern Before Cooking?

-- It also allows the seasoning to penetrate the skin and the meat, resulting in a more flavorful final product.
+- It allows the seasoning to penetrate the skin and meat, enhancing the flavor.

-What Type of Pan Is Best For Cooking Duck Breasts?
+What Type of Pan Is Best for Cooking Duck Breasts?

 - 121 calories